Configuration¶

 If this parameter is set to a different value than null, then the value of banner will be discarded.

-Forcing the timestamp (timestamp)
+Forcing the timestamp (timestamp)¶

-The timestamp (string|null, default null) setting will result in Box forcing the timestamp of the PHAR.
-By default, the timestamp of the PHAR is the one at which the PHAR was built.
-It may be useful to fix it for reproducible builds.
+default, the timestamp of the PHAR is the one at which the PHAR was built.
+It may be useful to fix it for

 Warning